Sedation Dentistry for Alzheimer’s & Dementia Patients

 Understanding Alzheimer’s and Dementia

-To safely and effectively provide dental care to patients with Alzheimer’s and dementia, it is essential to understand what they are.
+To safely and effectively provide dental care to patients with Alzheimer’s disease and dementia, it is essential to understand their condition.
 The terms “Alzheimer’s” and “dementia” are often used as though they are the same thing.
 While they are related, there are notable differences between the two.
-Dementia is a broad term for a person’s changes in memory, reasoning, or thinking.
-There are several possible causes of dementia and Alzheimer’s is one.
+Dementia is a broad term that encompasses changes in a person’s memory, reasoning, or thinking.
+There are several possible causes of dementia, and Alzheimer’s is one.

 Alzheimer’s disease is a progressive disease that destroys memory and other essential mental functions.
 It is the most common cause of dementia, making up 60% to 80% of all dementia cases.
 It is not a normal part of the aging process; instead, it is a brain disease and will progressively get worse.

-There are a number of reasons why receiving dental care can be difficult for patients with Alzheimer’s or Dementia.
+There are several reasons why receiving dental care can be difficult for patients with Alzheimer’s or Dementia.
 During a dental procedure, patients with Alzheimer’s or Dementia can fade in and out of lucid moments and may become frightened or disoriented during their treatment.
-As a result, they may not be able to sit still and may make sudden movements that could cause injuries.
+As a result, they may be unable to sit still and may make sudden movements that could cause injury.

-At The Dental Anesthesia Center, we offer both oral and IV sedation for patients who need dental treatment but have a difficult time cooperating.
+At The Dental Anesthesia Center, we offer both oral and IV sedation for patients who require dental treatment but struggle to cooperate.
 Sedation dentistry for these patients helps prevent physical and emotional distress.

 Alzheimer’s & Dementia Dental Care in St. Louis

 Alzheimer’s disease often poses unique challenges to maintaining dental health.
 As it progresses, a person may forget when and how to brush their teeth.
-This can jeopardize their oral health and also cause difficulties with chewing, digesting, and with getting the proper nutrition.
+This can jeopardize their oral health and also cause difficulties with chewing, digestion, and obtaining proper nutrition.

-If you are a caretaker for a person with Alzheimer’s or Dementia, our experienced and compassionate dental team is able to help you get them the dental care they need.
+Suppose you are a caregiver for a person with Alzheimer’s or Dementia.
+In that case, our experienced and compassionate dental team is here to help you provide them with the dental care they need.
 We work hard to make our patients feel at ease by providing exceptional patient care in a relaxed, convenient atmosphere.

 Those with Alzheimer’s often cannot communicate a dental problem.
-As their caretaker, it’s important to look out for behaviors that may indicate a problem.
+As their caretaker, it’s essential to be aware of behaviors that may indicate a potential problem.
 Some of the most common behaviors to watch for include:

 • Refusal to eat hard or cold foods